 On the one thing everyone going into retail should do at least once in their life:

 I don’t care if they went to Harvard Business School, they should go get a job and work in a store — not forever — but for six months, four months.
 At the end of the day, you don’t have retail without a customer.
 There’s no store, there’s no site, there’s no press, there’s no income without someone spending money.
 And that starts with the customer.
 And I don’t care how many case studies you read, or what you observe over a day or two.
 I had a woman who used to work for me and now she is at Google.
 When she left, she went to work at the Apple store for four months.
 She has an insanely impressive career and resume and was probably overqualified for the job that she had, but what she learned from that experience in terms of what questions do customers have, how do they behave in a physical space, how are employees interacting, how employee engagement impacts customers.
+Employee engagement (which many use Qualtrics to monitor), and other areas worth improving in the realm of business, is something that can be achieved using technological solutions.
+Understanding the options available and what works and what doesn’t is a critical part of any business cycle, whether it be with understanding key interactions or how to keep tabs on everything happening.
+It’s why so many in the industry make use of software such as OKR (certainly something worth considering).
 It’s almost like — if you think about it, with agencies like WME [William Morris Endeavor], you start in the mailroom.
 Even now, if you want to be an agent, you start in the mailroom.
 I think it’s time to go back to basics.
 We’ve over complicated things, but now it’s time to go back to basics.
 It starts with the customer.
 So get your butt in the store and get on the sales floor and observe.
 And then you go into marketing or PR or operations or merchandising, you’re not guessing or pontificating about how a customer might respond to something or behave, you’re starting with an understanding of who your audience is.

 On why you should get comfortable with the cold call: